 If you own a limited company, remember that it is a separate legal entity and therefore the money belongs to it, not to you.
 Even if you own 100% of the company.

-If you want to spend money belonging to a limited company on something personal, you must first extract the money from the limited company (typically via salary and/or dividends).
+If you want to spend money belonging to a limited company on something personal, you must first extract the money from the limited company, typically by drawing a salary and/or dividends.

 Throw anything away

 You need to keep all paperwork including invoices and receipts for at least 5 years, depending on your business structure.
 Some accountants advise you keep records for longer than that, in case of any future investigation.